 American coots are widespread across North America, especially in winter when they can be found in huge flocks on large bodies of water.
 They breed throughout the central and western portions of the continent, and they are year-round residents in spots in the South.
 During the breeding season, coots prefer ponds, lakes, and marshes of almost any size, provided that they have large stands of tall reeds, such as cattails.

 Finding most of their food on or below the surface of the water, coots dabble, swim, and dive when foraging.
 They are equally at home on land, grazing on the grass of city parks and golf courses.
 Their diet is largely vegetarian with the main menu items being duckweed, algae, and various pondweeds and sedges.

-The female coot builds a floating, basket-shaped platform of vegetation with a lined cup to hold the eggs.
+The female American coot builds a floating, basket-shaped platform of vegetation with a lined cup to hold the eggs.
 She lays up to a dozen eggs and incubates them for about 23 days.
-Young coots have shiny, bald, red heads and golden down, an adaptation that is thought to trigger feeding by the parents.
+Young coots have shiny, bald, red heads and golden down.
+This adaptation is thought to trigger feeding by the parents.
 Babies leave the nest after a day or so and are able to find food on their own shortly thereafter.

 Hatchling coots can swim very well within a few hours of hatching.
 Coots are aggressive birds that often steal food items from nearby ducks.
 Bullies!